 A healthy diet is key to a thriving life!

-We all know that dry cat food is always the most popular choice for cat owners in general, and although your cat can supposedly get ‘all its necessary nutrients from just dry cat food’, she will most definitely not have enough hydration if she is not drinking ample amounts of water, and also could develop health issues like obesity and feline diabetis, kidney disease, and inflammatory bowel disease sooner than expected.
+We all know that dry cat food is always the most popular choice for cat owners in general, and although your cat can supposedly get ‘all its necessary nutrients from just dry cat food’, she will most definitely not have enough hydration if she is not drinking ample amounts of water, and also could develop health issues like obesity and feline diabetes, kidney disease, and inflammatory bowel disease sooner than expected.
 On the other hand, your cat could have all the hydration it needs from just high-quality wet canned food.

 Many other vets, cat experts, and cat parents recommend a nutritionally balanced diet of dry and wet cat food as being better for your cat’s health in general, and so making sure your cat will get ‘all the needed nutrition from both types of cat food’.